 Can I Sue My Attorney for Negligence?

-If you believe you are the victim of legal malpractice, you have the option to sue your negligent attorney and, under Florida statute of limitations, you have up to two years to file suit.
+If you believe you are the victim of legal malpractice, you can sue your negligent attorney and, under the Florida statute of limitations, you have up to two years to file suit.
 You must have adequate proof of the alleged negligence, meaning you must be able to show that you had a contract or relationship with your former attorney, prove that your agreement was breached by not meeting his/her duties, and prove you suffered financial losses due to the negligence.

-If you believe you are the victim of legal malpractice, it is important to protect your rights and obtain legal counsel as quickly as possible.
+Protecting your rights and obtaining legal counsel as quickly as possible is essential if you believe you are the victim of legal malpractice.
 Call the Tampa legal malpractice attorney at Four Rivers Law Firm to connect with an experienced team ready to handle your legal malpractice case with care and professionalism.